 Most folks who came to my table at a recent wine tasting event hadn’t heard of Carmenere, and the majority of them opted for something more familiar.
 One guy, on the other hand, confidently asked for a glass.
 “Have you had this before?”
 I probed, responding to his confidence.
 “No, never heard of it,” he replied.
-“That’s why I’m having it.”
-My kind of guy.
+“That’s why I have it.”

 Interesting story, Carmenere.
-One of the “original six” Bordeaux grapes, it was brought over to Chile in the 1800s, but they thought it was Merlot.
-It died out in France after the Phylloxera plague, and was thought by many to be extinct until the 1990s, when it was discovered in Chile masquerading as Merlot.
-Now it’s grown in a few other places, but has found a home in Chile and is on its way towards being embraced as the national grape.
+One of the “original six” Bordeaux grapes was brought over to Chile in the 1800s, but they thought it was Merlot.
+It died out in France after the Phylloxera plague and was thought by many to be extinct until the 1990s when it was discovered in Chile masquerading as Merlot.
+Now it’s grown in a few other places but has found a home in Chile and is on its way towards being embraced as the national grape.

 The Merlot confusion makes sense – Carmenere is also rich but velvety, with deep, dark fruit flavors.
 This particular one has all the makings of a supple, silky, full-bodied new world red, but it also brings some intriguing savory flavors to the table.

 The arresting aroma develops into a sanguinary, beefy melange, with plenty of dark fruits and touches of mushroom and herbs to boot.
 On the palate, it’s juicy, featuring ripe to jammy fig, blackberries, and just a kiss of warm spice.
 It finishes with chalky tannins that’ll melt right into grilled meat of some sort or another.
 Quite a delicious, complex wine for less than 14 bucks in PA – and a great introduction to the grape.